suzusou/OpenCV-Color-Detection/README.md

 # OpenCVColorDetection
-This program uses OpenCV to process cameraX information.
+This program uses OpenCV to process `cameraX information`.
 # Use
 Keep taking the average of RGB and you can see it in the log.
 Processing speed has been increased by cutting the library files by about one-third.